Attica Prison riot: Retaking of the prison and retaliation

 At 9:46 a.m. on Monday, September 13, 1971, tear gas was dropped into the yard and hundreds of New York State Police troopers, Bureau of Criminal Investigation personnel, deputy sheriffs, park police, and correctional officers opened fire into the smoke.
 Among the weapons used by the troopers were shotguns loaded with buckshot pellets, which led to the wounding and killing of hostages and inmates who were not resisting.
-Additionally, some of the guns utilized by law enforcement used unjacketed bullets, "a kind of ammunition that causes such enormous damage to human flesh that it was banned by the Geneva Conventions".
 Correctional officers from Attica were allowed to participate, a decision later called "inexcusable" by the commission established by Rockefeller to study the riot and the aftermath.
 By the time the facility was reported as fully secured at 10:05 a.m., law enforcement had shot at least 128 men and killed nine hostages and twenty-nine inmates.
 A tenth hostage, Correctional Officer Harrison W. Whalen, died on October 9, 1971, of gunshot wounds received during the assault.

 Inmate survivors alleged that leaders were singled out and killed by troopers during and after the retaking.
-According to a doctor who treated survivors, "Many of the ringleaders were approached by guards and shot systematically.
+According to a doctor who treated survivors, "[m]any of the ringleaders were approached by guards and shot systematically.
 Some had their hands in the air surrendering.
-Some were lying on the ground".
+Some were lying on the ground."
 One of the leaders, Elliott James "L.D."
 Barkley, who was frequently featured in news coverage, was allegedly alive after the initial retaking.
 Assemblyman Arthur Eve testified that Barkley was alive after the prisoners had surrendered and the state regained control; another inmate stated that the officers searched Barkley out, yelling his name, and executed him with a shot to the back.
 Sam Melville, a member of the committee that helped organize and draft inmates' demands and who was known in the prison as a radical, was allegedly shot while he had his hands in the air trying to surrender.

 The final death toll from the rebellion also includes the officer fatally injured by inmates during the initial uprising and three inmates who were subjected to vigilante killings by fellow inmates before the retaking of the prison.
 Ten hostages died from gunfire by state troopers and soldiers.
 The New York State Special Commission on Attica wrote, "With the exception of Indian massacres in the late 19th century, the State Police assault which ended the four-day prison uprising was the bloodiest one-day encounter between Americans since the Civil War."

 State officials, including Oswald and Rockefeller, initially stated that inmates slit the throats of many of their hostages.
 The false information was widely reported in the media.
-But, less than 24 hours later official medical examiners confirmed that all the hostages had been killed by bullets fired by law enforcement officers.
+But less than 24 hours later, official medical examiners confirmed that all the hostages had been killed by bullets fired by law enforcement officers.
 The Special Commission found that state officials failed to quickly refute the early rumors and false reports.